khalidx/cfs/README.md

 Running the command above lists the names of all resource files to the console.
 This is useful for passing the output to other tools, like `grep`.

-For example, for viewing "vpc" resource only (searching file names):
+For example, for viewing "vpc" resources only (searching file names):

 ```sh
 cfs ls | grep vpc